Kacu1137/ai-chatbot-colab/README.md

 - **Training summary:** Use `model.summary()` in notebook to visualize the architecture and layer parameters.
 - The architecture is modular, allowing **dataset expansion** or **hyperparameter tuning**.

-> Optional: Include a diagram of the model architecture (can use a simple flowchart image).

 ### 2.3 Interactive Interface

 - An **HTML/CSS/JavaScript interface** is embedded in the Colab notebook.